 By utilizing cutting-edge technology in motor drives and inverters, Calnetix Technologies is able to take full advantage of the latest technology in permanent magnet (PM) motor generators.
-Power electronics technology and decades of expertise come together in Calnetix's medium voltage variable speed drives that delivers energy efficiency and reliability to drive profitable operations in wide range of industrial applications.
+Power electronics technology and decades of expertise come together in Calnetix's medium voltage variable speed drives (VSD) that delivers energy efficiency and reliability to drive profitable operations in wide range of industrial applications.
 Calnetix offers complete custom power electronics and controls design and manufacturing.
 Whether developing, integrating or manufacturing the necessary power electronics, Calnetix always designs with the system and application in mind.
 Vericycle™ Bidirectional Drives are the ideal choice for any type of high-speed rotating machinery.
-Calnetix offers both off-the-shelf and custom high frequency variable speed drives (VSD) and is committed to working in collaboration with our clients to deliver the highest quality products.
+Calnetix offers both off-the-shelf and custom high frequency variable speed drives (also known as Adjustable Speed Drives) and is committed to working in collaboration with our clients to deliver the highest quality products.
 Variable Speed Drive is a device that regulates the rotational force and speed of electric motor by changing the frequency of the input power to the motor.
 Some of the key advantages of the Calnetix Vericycle™ Bidirectional Drives technology include: